 The Montessori Philosophy

 Dr Maria Montessori was a dedicated scientist, a humanist, and a pacifist.
 Her life's work was dedicated to the liberation of children, and many of the conclusions she drew from hours of acute observation have been now backed by modern neuroscience.
 She aimed to bring peace to human kind through an education method that fundamentally respects a child's natural course of development.
 Her philosophy is rooted in love for humankind.
 She believed that all children can reach their potential with freedom within limits and opportunities to experience concentration.
-The idea is that by exercising their independence and getting state of flow and love for their work, children feel a sense of internal satisfaction and happiness.
-Our goal is to support children in developing their independent, thoughtful and joyful selves.
-We help them acquire skills to become self-disciplined individuals by acknowledging all feelings and allowing space to get familiar and understand emotions.
+The idea is that by exercising their independence and getting into a state of flow and love for their work, children feel a sense of internal satisfaction and happiness, which reflects on their confidence and ability to self-regulate.
+Our goal is to support children in developing their independent, thoughtful, and joyful selves.
+We help them acquire skills to become empowered, self-disciplined individuals by acknowledging all feelings and allowing space to get familiar and understand emotions.
 We draw firm and consistent boundaries to keep all living things and the environment safe.
-We empower by giving choices and teaching self-regulation.

 Montessori Materials, Play, and Mindfulness Activities

 Dr Montessori designed sets of materials aimed at supporting children's natural development, gradually.
 They are fun, engaging, and beautiful, and they encourage exploration, concentration, development of the imagination, and practice of manual dexterity and fine motor skills.
 The areas of focus in the Montessori classroom are: Practical Life, Development and Refinement of the 5 senses, Language, and Math.
 All of these areas are supported with a succession of materials, and integrated in children's time at school through independent and group activities.
 Music is approached as a language, and included in daily activities.
 Visual arts such as work with clay and paint are offered as well.
-In addition to the Montessori Materials and Activities, we make space for child-led pretend play and mindfulness activities that encourage self-expression and social-emotional skills.
+In addition to the Montessori Materials and Activities, we make space for child-led pretend play, performance and mindfulness activities that encourage self-expression and social-emotional skills.
 Outdoor exploration and tending to the earth are highly therapeutic and offer opportunities for movement, sensory, practical life, math and science skills, and language development.

 Contextual Learning and Emergent Curriculum